Subzero Research Laboratory

-Montana State University is home to the Subzero Science and Engineering Research Facility, a unique and state-of-the-art suite of laboratories used to study the effects of the cold on projects across many scientific disciplines.
+Montana State University is home to the Subzero Lab, a unique and state-of-the-art suite of laboratories used to study the effects of the cold on projects across many scientific disciplines.

 The Subzero Lab opened in October 2008 and is housed in MSU's Cobleigh Hall.
 It is administered by the university's Department of Civil Engineering and directed by civil engineering professor Ed Adams and land resources and environmental sciences professor John Priscu